 Abstract: Nonprofit hospitals receive favorable tax treatment in exchange for providing socially beneficial activities.
 Extending this rationale suggests that nonprofit hospital mergers should be evaluated differently than mergers of for-profit hospitals because suppression of competition may also allow nonprofits to cross-subsidize care for the poor.
 Using detailed California data, we find no evidence that nonprofit hospitals are more likely than for-profit hospitals to provide more charity care or offer unprofitable services in response to an increase in market power.
 Therefore, we find no empirical justification for different antitrust standards for nonprofit hospitals, as some courts have suggested.

-Elena Andreyeva, Guy David, Hummy Song (Under Review), The Effects of Home Health Visit Length on Hospital Readmission.
+Elena Andreyeva, Guy David, Hummy Song (Working), The Effects of Home Health Visit Length on Hospital Readmission.

 Guy David, Philip Saynisch, Somesh Nigam, Candace Gunnarsson (2015), Do Patient-Centered Medical Homes Reduce Emergency Department Visits?, Health Services Research.